Fire - Rural and Urban

-You can ask FENZ any questions about permits by email: email@example.com.
+You can ask Fire and Emergency any questions about permits by email: email@example.com.

-Selwyn District Council used to be responsible for rural fire management in the district.
-Following the merger of rural and urban fire services on 1 July 2017, Fire and Emergency New Zealand (FENZ) is now responsible for rural firefighting.
-In the rural environment, the local management is provided by the Christchurch/Selwyn Rural Fire District of Fire and Emergency New Zealand.
+Following the merger of rural and urban fire services on 1 July 2017, Fire and Emergency New Zealand is now responsible for rural firefighting, including the issuing of permits.

 Planning to light a fire?

 If you intend to burn anything you must find out whether you need a permit.
-FENZ is responsible for issuing permits.
+Fire and Emergency is responsible for issuing permits.
 It’s really important to know what the fire season status is before you think about applying for a permit to burn.

-The fire season status is determined by FENZ.
+The fire season status is determined by Fire and Emergency.
 A fire season is either Prohibited Fire Season, a Restricted Season or Open Season.
 Fire permits are required in a zone which is not in an Open Season status.
 Permits are not required in an Open Season zone but the responsibility for controlling the fire lies strictly with the person lighting the fire.

 Outdoor burning and crop residue burning (stubble burning)

-FENZ has made stubble burning an approved fire in the Selwyn area.
-This means that no permit is required for a stubble burning in an Open or Restricted Fire Season provided there is total compliance with the FENZ rules and Federated Farmers of New Zealand guidelines.
+Fire and Emergency has made stubble burning an approved fire in the Selwyn area.
+This means that no permit is required for a stubble burning in an Open or Restricted Fire Season provided there is total compliance with the Fire and Emergency rules and Federated Farmers of New Zealand guidelines.

-If Canterbury is in a Prohibited Fire Season, then Fire and Emergency NZ (FENZ) will consider permits for stubble burning on a case-by-case basis.
+If Canterbury is in a Prohibited Fire Season, then Fire and Emergency will consider permits for stubble burning on a case-by-case basis.

 Under Environment Canterbury’s Air Regional Plan, anyone carrying out stubble burning must fill out a smoke management plan.

-Although stubble burning is an approved activity FENZ says that if you’re concerned about any smoke coming from a fire, you should call 111 and report it.
+Although stubble burning is an approved activity, Fire and Emergency says that if you’re concerned about any smoke coming from a fire, you should call 111 and report it.